brite-code/brite/docs/spec/src/patterns.md

 Useful for turning list data into structured data since all user data must start as a list before being turned into a more structured form like a tuple, record, or object.

-Note: Functional lanuages typically add first-class syntax for “cons” and “uncons” operations on lists (`:` operator in Haskell).
+Note: Functional languages typically add first-class syntax for “cons” and “uncons” operations on lists (`:` operator in Haskell).
 This is efficient since you operate on linked-lists.
 However, the default Brite list type is not a linked list. “cons”/“concat” is guaranteed to be fast which is why we have spread syntax in {ListExpression}, but “uncons” is not guaranteed to be fast which is why we don’t have spread syntax in {ListPattern}.

-## Member Pattern
+## Qualified Pattern

-MemberPattern :
+QualifiedPattern :
   - Identifier `.` Identifier
-  - MemberPattern `.` Identifier
+  - QualifiedPattern `.` Identifier

-A {MemberPattern} resolves to a class in the current scope and matches values which are an instance of that class.
+A {QualifiedPattern} resolves to a class in the current scope and matches values which are an instance of that class.

 ```ite example
 match color: (